microsoft/DeepSpeedExamples/autotuning/hf/deberta/README.md

 Refer to [DeBERTa: Decoding-enhanced BERT with Disentangled Attention](https://github.com/microsoft/DeBERTa).
 ## Environment

 The training use fp16 and runs on 1 node with 16 Nvidia V100 GPUs.
-The autotuning uses the same hardware resource as the training.
+The autotuning uses the same hardware resource as the training. `max_train_batch_size` is not defined.
 The HF packages below are used.

 HF examples require installing the `transformers` package from source: